siminegroup/E2EDNA2/README_CONSTRAINTS.md

 Where V is the potential energy, k is the force constant, x0 is an initial variable (the value to which the constraint will try and fix the variable) and x is the variable in question, which can be anything from the distance between 2 atoms, to the torsion angle of a dihedral.

-OpenDNA now allows you to perform and set custom angular constraints.
+OpenDNA now allows you to perform and set custom angular constraints (for proteins/peptides only).
 Here's how.

 ### Setting up the angular constraints